-iPhones – and any other brand of phones have been found to be the culprit – so I cannot blame Apple and other mobile phone companies for giving me mad headaches now, can I?
-I could blame myself of course, but not sure how that would work out since I’ve no idea what I’ve done or what happened to get this kind of pain… Before getting an iPhone I used to switch mobiles regularly because of the pain and because I thought it might have been that particular mobile I was using at that time.
-But no such luck… I went through about 7 or 8 mobile phones in the last 10 years and every time… bang!
-Poof!
-Woof!
-There is the pain again!
-Aaaarrrggghhhh!!!
+Before getting an iPhone I used to switch mobiles regularly because of the pain and because I thought it might have been that particular mobile I was using at that time.
+But, no such luck.
+I went through 7 or 8 mobile phones in the last 10 years, and passed it on each time the pain made me want to scream.

-You can therefore understand that I prefer sending text messages instead of having phone calls on a mobile.
+You can therefore understand my preference of sending text messages instead of having phone calls on a mobile.
 Also, while some research proves that mobile phones do not cause brain tumors, other research says brain damage can occur.
-Hence me living in limbo by not getting confirmation, a new brain scan, a decent “yes I believe nerve damage in your eyes and ears is because of the use of a mobile phone” and simply just getting medication for it.

 The WHO (World Health Organization) says that mobile phone radiation is “possibly carcinogenic” meaning “there could be a risk of getting cancer.”
-Not that that explains a lot but if the WHO has graded this as such, surely some truth has to be in it?
+The World Health Organisation graded it as such, so there must be some kernel of truth in it?

 - Italian Court Rules: Mobile Phones Cause Brain Tumours (mickirose.wordpress.com)